 How to Deduct Legal and Professional Fees for Business

 You may deduct fees paid to accountants, attorneys or other professionals who are independent contractors, for "ordinary and necessary" expenses of your business.

-Personal Expenses: Fees paid to professionals for personal advice, personal taxes, or personal legal services are not deductible business expenses.
+Fees paid to professionals for personal advice, personal taxes, personal investments or retirement planning or personal legal services are not deductible business expenses.
 This would apply to monthly fees (for bookkeeping, for example) and for annual or one-time payments.

 If the business and personal work are not so easily separated, you should estimate what percentage of the work is business-related, and pay only that percentage from your business account.

-Deducting Purchase of Business Assets
+Fees in Purchase of Business Assets

-Deducting Business Startup Fees
+Business Startup Fees

 - Cost of hiring an accountant or consultant to set up your business accounting system and recordkeeping system

 - Cost for an attorney to help you register your legal entity with your state